apache/couchdb/share/doc/src/api/server/common.rst

 ==================

 .. http:get:: /_active_tasks
+  :synopsis: Obtains a list of the tasks running in the server

   List of running tasks, including the task type, name, status and process ID.
 The result is a JSON array of the currently running tasks,